Oncostat/isgICA/README.md

 # isgICA
 Infinite sparse graphical independent component analysis (Variational Inference)

 These codes are the online material for the article:

 Rincourt SL, Michiels S, Drubay D. Complex Disease Individual Molecular Characterization Using Infinite Sparse Graphical Independent Component Analysis.
 Cancer Inform.
 2022 Jul 15;21:11769351221105776. doi: [10.1177/11769351221105776](https://doi.org/10.1177%2F11769351221105776).
 PMID: 35860346; PMCID: PMC9290103.

+This article and this code are distributed under the terms of the Creative Commons Attribution-NonCommercial 4.0 License, please cite this article if you used this code.

 Correspondance author : `damien.drubay@gustaveroussy.fr`